Lake Cumberland District Health Department

 Sexting: Sending explicit pictures, texts, or videos through smartphones or the internet are not always private.
 Sexting is dangerous and illegal, even if they are sent as a joke.
 Never post or send anything that you wouldn’t want everyone else to see.

 See also: Sexting Infographic

 Bullying: Bullying can result in physical injury, social and emotional distress, self-harm, and even death.
-It also increases the risk for depression, anxiety, and poor academic achievement.
-Youth who bully others are at an increased risk for substance use and academic problems.
+It also increases the risk for depression, anxiety, sleep difficulties, lower academic achievement, and dropping out of school.

 Learn more about how to: Stop Bullying

 Cyber-bullying: Online threats and mean, aggressive, or rude texts, tweets, posts, or messages all count.
 As well as posting personal information, pictures, or videos designed to hurt or embarrass someone else.

 Learn more about: Cyber-bullying

 A healthy relationship allows both partners to feel supported and connected but still feel independent.
 COMMUNICATION and BOUNDARIES are the two major components of a healthy relationship.
 Treat each other with respect.

 Learn more about: Am I In a Healthy Relationship

 Teen dating violence (TDV) is a type of intimate partner violence.
 It occurs between two people in a close relationship.
 TDV includes four types of behavior; physical, sexual, and emotional abuse as well as stalking.